gangopad/twittersentiment/README.md

 The app also uses a nice heat map feature from Google Maps to show the clustering which is cool because then it's really easy to identify locations.

+The software required was node.js, npm,
+For executing the code itself, Elastic Beanstalk already is running it and starts the server by executing the command npm start.
+Nginx proxy server is also running on port 8081.
+You also need the Websockets, Twitter, and Express node modules.